MosesKinoti9/pdsnd_github/README.md

 The star feature implement is the exemption handling technique of a try..catch/except method that looks out for any wrong user input and sends a prompt to retry their entry without crashing the entire program.
 This eliminates the need for the user to begin the program afresh which can be frustrating and lead to a bad user experience.

 ### Files
 The data files used include: chicago.csv, new_york_city.csv, washington.csv .
-They are al under the file "data files" in the repository. eed for the user to begin the program afresh which can be frustrating and lead to a bad user experience.